jotaelesalinas/laravel-aws-lightsail/README.md

 cp config.ini-example config.ini
 ```

-Open `config.ini` in your favorite cli editor -if there is such a thing- and enter the data ccording to your needs:
+Open `config.ini` in your favorite cli editor -if there is such a thing- and enter the data according to your needs:

 ```bash
 nano config.ini